Adoption Fees & Process

 - Certificate for a free health exam with a King County veterinarian

-- 30 days of free Trupanion pet insurance
+- 30 days of free (for pets 13 and under) Trupanion pet insurance

 - Vaccinations and intestinal worming

 - Rabies vaccination for dogs and cats (young kittens/puppies excluded)